robsonbittencourt/automated-tasks-example/README.md

 automated-tasks-example
 =======================

-A simple example project to demonstrate some techniques build automation, deployment and testing.
+A simple example project to demonstrate some techniques build automation, deployment and testing..